 Circumstances are undoubtedly favourable for several reasons: the government has expert resources of international financial institutions at its disposal, primarily of the International Monetary Fund and the World Bank, which continuously monitor and support Serbia’s transformation into an efficient market economy, creditors who encourage, under favourable conditions, the development of infrastructure and the transport connectivity of Serbia with the region and European corridors, and bilateral donors that secure support for the building of an institutional framework that’s harmonised with European standards.

-In addition to this, the Government also has available the resources of companies that have both knowhow and good practises, but also a desire to assist in the change process.
+In addition to this, the Government also has available the resources of companies that have both know-how and good practices, but also a desire to assist in the change process.

 A large number of foreign companies have come to Serbia over the past two decades, which advocate independently – through the implementation of their own corporate standards in operations and the transferring of those standards to local partners (including the state) and within various associations – for legal solutions and practises that contribute to the unifying of the business climate in Serbia with that in the countries of origin of investor companies.